ghnmqdtg/NM_HW/HW6/README.md

 ###### tags: `Assignment`
 # Numerical Method Homework Assignment #6
-I haven't solve the problem of showing Latex on GitHub, you can read this article on my hackmd with the following link: https://hackmd.io/@tweizh0331/NM_HW6
+I haven't solved the problem of failed to show Latex on GitHub, you can read this article on my hackmd with the following link:

+https://hackmd.io/@tweizh0331/NM_HW6

 ## Q1.
 Directional Derivative
 Find the directional derivative of: